Prestress Stability of Triangulated Convex Polytopes and Universal Second Order Rigidity: Definitions and Background

 Following \cite{Connelly-energy} we say a framework $(G,\p)$ is \emph{super stable} if there is an equilibrium stress $\omega$ for $(G,\p)$ such that its associated stress matrix $\Omega$ is PSD, the rank of $\Omega$ is $n-d-1$, where $d$ is the dimension of the affine span $\langle \p \rangle$ of $\p$, and the edge directions do not lie on a conic at infinity of $\langle \p \rangle$.

-It turns out that super stability is equivalent to universal prestress stability. \begin{theorem} A framework $(G,\p)$ is super stable if and only if it is universally prestress stable. \end{theorem} The proof of this theorem mainly involves unwinding the various definitions with some linear algebra, and we delay it to Appendix~\ref{sec:ss}.
+It turns out that super stability is equivalent to prestress stability in any fixed dimension $d'$ that is greater than dimension of the affine span of $\p$. \begin{theorem} Let $(G,\p)$ be a framework with a $d$-dimensional affine span in $\RR^{d'}$, with $d' \ge d+1$.
+Then $(G,\p)$ is super stable iff it is prestress stable in $\RR^{d'}$. \end{theorem} In particular, this means that universal prestress stability is the same as super stability.
+The proof of this theorem mainly involves unwinding the various definitions with some linear algebra, and we delay it to Appendix~\ref{sec:ss}.
+Note that, unlike the case of prestress stability, second order rigidity in $\RR^{d+1}$ does not imply super stability~\cite{flaps}.

-In this paper, our first main result (Corollary~\ref{cor:u2r}) will be that if $(G,\p)$ is universally second-order rigid then it is universally prestress stable.
+In this paper, our first main result (Corollary~\ref{cor:u2r}) will be that if $(G,\p)$ is universally second-order rigid then it is super stable.

-Since it is known that there are frameworks that are universally rigid but not super stable~\cite{Connelly-Gortler}, this completely describes the relationship between these properties.
+Since it is known that there are frameworks that are universally rigid but not super stable~\cite{Connelly-Gortler}, this completely describes the relationship between these properties in the universal setting.
 See Figure~\ref{fig:univ}.